umigv/nav-onboarding-2026/README.md

 #### Transform
 The Transform class takes types that don't necessarily match the types we use in the rest of the node.
 Make sure you give your input in the right format (it may help to declare these objects in the 'Transform()' declaration itself)

-## 12. The Reset Service
+## 11. The Reset Service

 Add a service of type `std_srvs/Trigger` that zeroes your position/heading estimate back to `(0, 0, 0)`.
 This lets other ROS nodes request that the odometry node zero itself.

-We're not giving you starter code for this.
+You don't get starter code for this.
 Go look at the slides, or better yet, the ROS2 docs or an online tutorial on services, to see if you can figure it out for yourself.
 Working together is also encouraged.

 Some things to keep in mind while researching and referencing the slides:
 - Where does the 'std_srvs/Trigger' type need to be imported from?